-- Although seemingly the most non-informative choice, simply tracking change as a function of study duration: - > Represents WP changes as directly and parsimoniously as possible - Seems to recover random slope variance better in accelerated designs (2022 update-because it doesn't assume no contextual effect!) - > Permits inclusion of persons who have not experienced events in an alternative time metric (e.g., death, dementia diagnosis) - Time-in-study models make no assumptions about processes causing change, so these become testable hypotheses - > Do persons who are older start lower and decline faster? - Age main effect, AgeTime interaction - > After considering mortality, do older persons still decline faster? - Competing YTdeathTime and AgeTime interactions
+- Although seemingly the most non-informative choice, simply tracking change as a function of study duration: - > Represents WP changes as directly and parsimoniously as possible - > Seems to recover random slope variance better in accelerated designs - > Permits inclusion of persons who have not experienced events in an alternative time metric (e.g., death, dementia diagnosis) - Time-in-study models make no assumptions about processes causing change, so these become testable hypotheses - > Do persons who are older start lower and decline faster? - Age main effect, AgeTime interaction - > After considering mortality, do older persons still decline faster? - Competing YTdeathTime and AgeTime interactions